ESSAY ON ORWELL’S 1984 and OUR ORWELLIAN WORLD

-C.The Party=The Media
+B.The Party=The Media

 - Note how Media & Technology today function as Orwellian surveillance tools.
-Explore how the many instances of contemporary data collection about our habits could add up to to an extremely Orwellian scenario.
+Explore how the many instances of contemporary data collection about our habits could add up to an extremely Orwellian scenario.

 - Compare Winston’s self-destructive quest to behaviors portrayed and encouraged by OW media.
 Discuss HOW the Media Party (or another Party in OW) lures us to follow a self-destructive quest just as the Party does in the novel.
 You might examine technology itself, considering screen time and consumption habits, or you could examine media content (glorifying insane behavior on “reality” shows or fail videos).
 You might even focus on the marketing of unhealthy products like alcohol or tobacco or fast food or nutritional supplements.
-Highlight the ways that both the Party and our media encourage these behaviors (encouragement may take the form of disguising the behavior as fun or “comedy” or “rebellion” or “mature action”).

 Contemporary Examples: Doubleplusgood essays will rely on original examples of contemporary parallels as opposed to those examples reviewed in class.
 Writing a rough draft and conferencing with your teacher will help you focus your thinking and your editing!

-In terms of emphasis, more attention should be given to your contemporary examples since they demonstrate your own thinking about your topic.
+Emphasis: More attention should be given to your contemporary examples since they demonstrate your own thinking about your topic.
 Be sure to use precise examples from BOTH the novel and the OW.
 Note that general comments about technology or people’s habits or a television series or a kind of media are fairly superficial.
 Here is one ex. of a bland and obvious generality: “Everyone today is addicted to an iPhone, so people are practically clones looking at their screens all the time.”
 Refer to specific news stories, news outlets, apps, tech functions, games, places, movies, television episodes, ads, distinctive habits of use, or distinctive groups of people and specific human habits.
 The more precise your example, the better your essay!